-CDC reports that in 2016, 57% of those meningococcal men over 16 years of age reported having a homosexual contact.
+CDC reports that in 2016, 57% of men over 16 years of age infected with meningococcus, reported homosexual relations.
 More: .

 46 cases were registered in a Barcelona hospital.
 96% of them were men, and 67% identified themselves as homosexuals.
 The authors write that the main risk factor is the oral-anal contact during sex, that most recent outbreaks in Europe happened between 2008 and 2011, and that because of these outbreaks, hepatitis A was classified as an STD.Ongoing outbreaks of hepatitis A among men who have sex with men (MSM), Berlin, November 2016 to January 2017 - linked to other German cities and European countries.
 2017, Werber, Euro Surveill

 Outbreak in Berlin.
 38 cases, 37 men, 30 reported homosexual relationships.
 The woman also reported same-sex relationships.
 One of the patients was vaccinated 11 months prior to the onset of the disease.

 Outbreak in Rome and surrounding area.
 513 cases, 87.5% of them men.

 Outbreak in Tel Aviv.
 19 cases, 17 of them homosexuals.

 The WHO also reports an outbreak among homosexuals in Chile.

 It all started with a gay parade in Amsterdam in 2016, which attracted half a million visitors.
 A total of 48 cases were registered among men in Netherlands.

 It is also reported that since contracting hepatitis A is also possible from needle sharing, slamming (intravenous drug use during anal contact), a practice that is gaining popularity among certain homosexual groups, can also increase the risk of infection.
 More: , .

 Outbreak of hepatitis A in Taiwan.
 More than 1,000 cases, 70% of them homosexuals, 60% HIV positive, and more than 60% infected with syphilis, gonorrhea or shigellosis.